Jarrell Miller: Miller vs. Duhaupas

-Miller vs. Adamek

-On June 16, 2018 the IBF ordered a final eliminator between Miller and Kubrat Pulev (25-1, 13 KOs), with a purse bid taking place on June 25.
+On June 16, 2018, the IBF ordered a final eliminator between Miller and Kubrat Pulev (25–1, 13 KOs), with a purse bid taking place on June 25.
 The winner would become the mandatory challenger to Anthony Joshua's IBF belt.
 At the purse bid, Epic Sports & Entertainment made the winning bid of $2,111,111, much higher than the $1,000,010, which was placed by Team Sauerland.
 The bid meant Miller would be earning his highest purse at $527,777.75 US dollars.
 According to Epic Sports, the contracts were sent within two days of the purse bid.
 By 2 July, there was no deal made.
 It was said that Miller's camp were stalling, likely due to the fight taking place in Bulgaria.
 Miller's promoter Dmitry Salita confirmed negotiations were still ongoing however the biggest hurdle was the venue.
 According to IBF public relations director Jeanette Salazar, Miller had 15 days from when he received the contract to agree or the IBF would go back to the rankings.
 At the time, the next highest challenger was Hughie Fury, who was inserted at #5 by the IBF in June.
 Negotiations between Pulev and Miller broke down on July 10.

+Miller vs. Adamek, Dinu

-On August 2, 2018 former two weight world champion Tomasz Adamek (53-5, 31 KOs) spoke of his interest to fight Miller after it was announced that Miller's next fight was scheduled in Chicago, a town with a big Polish community.
+On August 2, 2018, former two weight world champion Tomasz Adamek (53–5, 31 KOs) spoke of his interest to fight Miller after it was announced that Miller's next fight was scheduled in Chicago, a town with a big Polish community.
 Artur Szpilka was also a name mentioned however there was reports stating he would fight Mariusz Wach.
 According to ESPN's Dan Rafael and others close to Hearn, the fight was a mismatch.
 The fight was later announced to take place at a 10,000 capacity Wintrust Arena in Chicago on October 6, 2018.
 Miller stayed in contention for a world title fight after knocking out Adamek in round 2.
 Miller weighed his career-heaviest at 317 pounds compared to Adamek who weighed 227 pounds.
 Miller knocked Adamek down after hurting him with a left and then landing a number of power shots to put him down on one knee.
 Adamek was given a count by the referee and decided not to get back to his feet.
 In round 1, Miller stalked Adamek around the ring, hitting him with hard body and head shots.
 Adamek was unable to keep a distance.